ahuxford/cardinal/doc/content/tutorials/sam_coupling.md

 NekRS is used to model the double T-junction where
-3D mixing effects are most present, and the NekRS model employs a unsteady-RANS simulation with its 𝑘-𝜏 model along with an additional passive scalar for modeling the tracer’s transport.
-An all-hex mesh is generated using Gmsh [!cite](gmsh) while ensuring the wall y+ is below 1, and [doublet_nek_mesh] shows the NekRS mesh used.
+3D mixing effects are most present, and the NekRS model employs a unsteady-RANS simulation with its $k-\tau$ model and an additional passive scalar for modeling the injected tracer.
+An all-hex mesh is generated using Gmsh [!cite](gmsh) while ensuring the wall y+ is below 1, and the NekRS `gmsh2nek` tool is used to convert to nek's mesh format.
-The NekRS predicted flow field is shown in [doublet_nek_flow] with boundaries labeled.

-!media double_tjunction_nek_mesh.png
-  id=doublet_nek_mesh
+!gallery! large=6
-  caption=NekRS computational mesh used. style=width:40%;margin-left:auto;margin-right:auto;halign:center
+!card media/double_tjunction_nek_mesh.png title=NekRS computational mesh

-!media double_tjunction_nek_flow.png
-  id=doublet_nek_flow
-  caption=NekRS’s predicted velocity field along the domain’s centerline, with boundaries labeled. style=width:40%;margin-left:auto;margin-right:auto;halign:center
+!card media/double_tjunction_nek_flow.png title=NekRS predicted velocity field, with boundaries labeled !gallery-end!

 TODO: images side by side